SansGuidon/bookmarks/README.md

 > - 10x programmers are rare
 > - Programming is about choices
 * [Code Golf](https://code-golf.io/) - a game designed to let you show off your code-fu by solving problems in the least number of characters.
 It is written in Go and is open source, patches welcome!
+* [Ada Nduka Oyom](https://dev.to/kolokodess/on-becoming-a-technical-writer-318e) - (2018) On Becoming a Technical Writer

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices